kondukto-io/kdt/README.md

 ## Configuration

-KDT requires a Kondukto host URL and an API token for authentication.
-API tokens can be created under **Integrations > API Tokens** in the Kondukto UI.
+KDT requires an Invicti ASPM host URL and an API token for authentication.
+API tokens can be created under **Integrations > API Tokens** in the Invicti ASPM UI.

 ### Configuration Methods